odahu/odahu-docs/source/gen_glossary.rst

         :term:`source code <VCS>`, :term:`dataset <Data Binding>` and/or
         :term:`training hyperparameters <Training Hyperparameters>`

-    Legion distribution
+    Odahu distribution
-        A collection of Docker Images, Python packages, or NPM packages, which are publicly available for installation as a composable Legion Platform.
+        A collection of Docker Images, Python packages, or NPM packages, which are publicly available for installation as a composable Odahu Platform.

-    Legion Helm Chart
+    Odahu Helm Chart
-        A YAML definition for Helm that defines a Legion Platform deployed on a Kubernetes cluster.
+        A YAML definition for Helm that defines a Odahu Platform deployed on a Kubernetes cluster.

-    Legion's CRDs
+    Odahu-flow's CRDs
-        Objects that :term:`EDI` creates for actions that require computing resources to be stored.
+        Objects that :term:`API` creates for actions that require computing resources to be stored.
 For example: :term:`connections <Connection>`, :term:`Trains <Train>`, etc).

         These objects are Kubernetes Custom Resources and are managed by :term:`operator`.